devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

 ### Image
 If the feedback visuallisation is an iconic image, the `image` attribute specifies the characteristics of the image (size, and eventually, position on a larger surface.)

-## Deck Defintion Result
+## Deck Type Result
 The result of a deck definition is the list of valid definitions for each button of that deck.
-This includes, for each button, its activation capabilities, its representation capabilties, and the list of valid index name to designate a precise button on the deck.
+This includes, for each button, its activation capabilities, its representation capabilities, and the list of valid index name to designate a precise button on the deck.
 Here is an excerpt of the meta data available in the definition of a button:

 ```yaml